 Core Course Requirement

-The selection of core courses will be made in consultation with the Graduate Advisor and the student's individual adviser.
+The selection of core courses will be made in consultation with the student's individual faculty adviser.
 Core courses may not be taken on a Credit/No Credit basis, and students must receive a grade of B or better.
 Students are urged to complete the core course requirement as early as possible in their Ph.D. program.

-Students who have taken a course comparable to one of the core courses (or otherwise mastered the subject) may petition the Graduate Studies Committee for exemption from the core course requirement.
+Students who have taken a course comparable to one of the core courses may petition the GSSC for exemption from one core course requirement.
 The petition must be accompanied by appropriate supporting material and a letter of support from the student's adviser.
-If an exemption is granted the student must still meet the 9-hour course requirement (see IV.4).

 9-hour Anthropology Course Requirement